rundis/elm-workshop/lesson6/README.md

 ## Filling in the missing pieces

-Let's start with creating an function for dealing with url changes.
+Let's start with creating a function for dealing with url changes.

 ```elm